 Skinny Girl Puberty Blues

 Then, in late elementary school there started to be more noticeable physical differences among the girls.
-I stayed slim while other started to fill out and develop.
+I stayed slim while others started to fill out and develop.

 Yes, I was a late bloomer.
 I started to look scrawny next to some of my “bigger” friends.
-I would get teased about my lack of breasts.
+In school and camp, girls teased me about my lack of breasts.
 Many times I was jokingly questioned if I was a member of the “Itty Bitty Titty Committee”.
 I would get asked why I was so skinny.
-I even had a neighbor once ask if I was anorexic.
+In fact, I even had a neighbor once ask if I was anorexic.

 I have never been called fat, so I honestly do not know what that is like, but I can tell you I know what it is like to be made fun of for your body frame.
 As you can imagine it is not pleasant to be made fun of, especially when there is nothing you can do to change the situation.

 As time went on I basically remained skinny and small breasted.
 Besides having surgery and going on steroids, there’s not much you can do about those two things.